Co-author: Nicole Barratt

-Lastly, if you’re the kind who struggles with getting all the meal elements onto the plate at roughly the same temperature, you might want to consider a warming drawer.
-This drawer works similar to a tea cosy and is perfect for heating up plates, keeping side dishes from going cold, or preserving the perfect warmth that is freshly baked biscuits.
+If you’re the kind who struggles with getting all the meal elements onto the plate at roughly the same temperature, you might want to consider a warming drawer.
+It works similar to a tea cosy, and is perfect for heating up plates, keeping side dishes from going cold, or preserving the perfect warmth for freshly baked biscuits.

-Whether you want something basic to fulfil your weeknight needs, or want something that a professional chef would envy, there is an oven option for you.
+Whether you want an oven basic enough to fulfil your weeknight needs, or want something that a professional chef would envy, there’s an oven option for you.
 The next question is, what do you cook in it?